apache/gobblin/gobblin-docs/user-guide/Run-Gobblin-Streaming-kafka-hdfs-Locally.md

 The job will continually consume from testEvents and write out data as txt file onto your local fileSystem (/tmp/gobblin/kafka/publish).
 It will write put data every 60 seconds, and will never end until you manually kill it.

-If you want the job ingest data as avro/orc, you will need to have schema registry as schema source and change the job configuration to control the behavior
+If you want the job ingest data as avro/orc, you will need to have schema registry as schema source and change the job configuration to control the behavior, a sample configuration can be found [here](https://github.com/apache/gobblin/blob/master/gobblin-modules/gobblin-azkaban/src/main/resources/conf/gobblin_jobs/kafka-hdfs-streaming-avro.conf)